-Establishment of paternity is a legal mandate in all fifty states.
-This law strives to serve the best interests of the children, particularly children in single parent families.
+Establishment of paternity is a legal mandate in all 50 states.
+This law strives to serve the best interests of the children, particularly children in single-parent families.
 First, when paternity is established, a child-support order can be decreed through the court.
-Also, in some cases, children can more easily qualify for government programs like social security, veterans benefit, health care, and more.
+Also, in some cases, children can more easily qualify for government programs like social security, veterans benefits, health care, and more.
 It can also help identify family diseases or disorders.
-Equally important is that the court can grant visitation rights to the non-custodial parent.
+Equally important is that the court can grant visitation rights to the noncustodial parent.
 Although visitation rights are not always stipulated in the establishment of paternity, a number of states now address issues of custody and visitation rights at the time when paternity is established.
-As Table 1 shows, fifteen states have such arrangements.
+As Table 1 shows, 16 states have such arrangements.
 However, the nature and degree of state involvement appear to be different from state to state.
-For instance, in Hawaii, visitation matters are addressed only when this issue is not contested.
-In Texas, the issue is addressed only if it involves intrastate cases (Federal Office, 2005).
-Nonetheless, any system that addresses visitation rights with paternity would be desirable for a child and non-custodial father.
+For example, in Hawaii, visitation matters are addressed only when this issue is not contested.
+In Texas, the issue is addressed only if it involves intrastate cases (Office of the Attorney General, 2006).
+Nonetheless, any system that addresses visitation rights with paternity would be desirable for a child and noncustodial father.

-Addressing visitation arrangements at the point of paternity establishment would increase the non-custodial father’s involvement in the child’s life.
+Addressing visitation arrangements at the point of paternity establishment would increase the noncustodial father’s involvement in the child’s life.
 Even if fathers were unable to make financial contributions, their involvement in the child’s life would provide emotional support.
-Non-financial support like child care and transportation are valuable to the whole family.
+Nonfinancial support like child care and transportation are valuable to the whole family.
 Excluding circumstances that may create imminent danger or major disruptions to the child or mother, a father’s involvement has many benefits (Pettys, 1993; McLanahan & Carlson, 2002).
-Several studies show that children who have on-going contact with their non-custodial fathers have, among other things, fewer behavioral problems, more sense of security and well-being, and a positive attitude about their relationships with romantic interests (Risch et al., 2004; Pollack & Mason, 2004).
+Several studies show that children who have ongoing contact with their noncustodial fathers have, among other things, fewer behavioral problems, more sense of security and well-being, and a positive attitude about their relationships with romantic interests (Risch, Jodl, & Eccles, 2004; Pollack & Mason, 2004).

 **************end of excerpt************